 One early morning in February 1998, we heard that our daughter Sophie, aged nineteen, had been involved in a fatal accident.
 She had been driving on a rather muddy stretch of road, skidded and lost control, and drove straight into the path of an oncoming lorry.
 In the ensuing days we as a family decided to found a charity in Sophie’s name to give financial support to needy students of acting and of singing.

 This was because Sophie had been a talented singer and actor herself, and had investigated applying to drama schools.
-Indeed she was auditioned by The Guildhall School of Music and Drama, and narrowly failed to be offered a place.
+Indeed she was auditioned by The Guildhall School of Music and Drama (GSMD), and narrowly failed to be offered a place.
 We discovered what an expensive undertaking it would be.

 Several members of our family became trustees, together with a local friend and solicitor.
-By a wonderful coincidence Judi Dench had been filming locally and we sent her a message asking her to consider being the Patron of what became known as “Sophie’s Silver Lining Fund”.
+By a remarkable coincidence Judi Dench had been filming locally and we sent her a message asking her to consider being the Patron of what became known as ‘Sophie’s Silver Lining Fund’ (SSLF).
 Wonderfully she agreed to do so.

-In the months and years that followed many friends and people who had known and loved Sophie made most generous donations to the Fund.
-It was decided that just two students would be selected for funding, students at GSMD, one studying singing and one acting.
-With the help of GSMD two students were chosen because of their urgent need for extra financial help towards completing their courses.
-They were acting student Erin Hurme and opera student David Clegg.
+In the months and years that followed many friends and people who had known and loved Sophie, and others who heard about the work of the charity, made very generous donations to the Fund.
+In the first year it was decided that two current students at GSMD would be selected for funding, one studying singing and one acting.
+They were chosen because of their urgent need for extra financial help towards completing their courses.

 As the years progressed and funds accrued the numbers of students helped each year has grown and grown.
 More and more drama schools and conservatoires have been involved, both in the UK and abroad.
 The usual grant offered is £1000, but smaller sums are awarded to students undertaking short holiday courses.
 Some hundreds of students have received grants from SSLF since the charity was founded.